suyash691/pcsx2/pcsx2/Docs/Coding_Guidelines.md

 }

 ```
 Don't distract other developers with implementation details.
-Place the public api first.
+Place the public api first where it is easy to find.

 ### Use Descriptive Names
 ```cpp